palantir/atlasdb/docs/source/services/timelock_service/installation.rst

       curl -XPOST localhost:8080/test/timestamp/fresh-timestamp

    This should return an integer.
-Note that the command above will not work if you are using SSL.
+Note that the command above will not work if you have set the Timelock Server to use SSL.
 If you run the curl command again, you should obtain a strictly greater integer.